refiner-io/mobile-sdk-android/README.md

 #### Identify User

 Call `Identify User` to create or update user traits in Refiner.
+User traits map accepts values with the following types: String, Int or Boolean.

 ```kotlin
 try {